 You can bring someone along to watch or even help you practice your skills by supporting you in your wheelchair.
 All our volunteers are trained to make sure that the people helping understand how to best support you in safely practicing a range of skills.

-What will a school advocate say if they talk to my student peers or teachers?
+What will a education advocate say if they talk to my student, peers or teachers?

 We will always talk to you first before talking to your teachers and peers about spinal cord injury.
 We will never share any information that you don’t want disclosed or talk about anything that might make you feel uncomfortable.
-It is important that you decide what the school need to know about your injury, whether this be a general overview of what it is or how it has affected you personally.
+It is important that you decide what your school, college or university need to know about your injury, whether this be a general overview of what it is or how it has affected you personally.
 If you want to be involved in sharing information and talking to others about it then that is fine too – you really are in control!

-How soon can you arrange a visit to the school?
+How soon can you arrange a visit to the nursery/school/college/university?

 We will always do our best to arrange a visit as soon as needed, even if that is for the next day.
-It is more helpful to have a few weeks to prepare as this gives us time to find a school advocate and discuss with you how they can best support your needs.
+It is more helpful to have a few weeks to prepare as this gives us time to find an education advocate and discuss with you how they can best support your needs.

 No, we do not charge for visits.
-It is important to us that all schools, children and young people and their families can access the support that they need to ensure a fully inclusive education.
-Several schools have chosen to fundraise following on from our support, but that is always their decision.
-If a school would like to fundraise or donate please email Kat our Community fundraiser or call her on 0208 8875 1805.
+It is important to us that all children and young people and their families can access the support that they need to ensure a fully inclusive education.

 Do you only offer support for students at school?

-We offer support for children and young people at nursery, school and college.
-We have also offered support to students at university level as well.
+We offer support for children and young people at nursery, school, college and university.
 If you are not feeling included in your education or you are a professional keen to make sure that your student is included, then do talk to us and we can work out a way to support you.

 What ways can I volunteer?

 There are many different ways to volunteer with us!
 You could become a Youth Advisor to have your say on the services we offer and to help influence how we support children and young people with spinal cord injury.
 You may want to help group lead on a course, teach wheelchair skills to others or come and visit our office to gain some work experience!
-If you want to have a chat about volunteering, chat to Ella on 020 8875 1805.
 You can also have a look at our volunteering page to find out more.